-Upon successful completion of the program, students will:
+Upon successful completion of the program, graduates will:

-- Perform core competencies basic to the practice of associate degree nursing as defined by the National League for Nursing. - Utilize the nursing process based upon principles and concepts from the natural sciences, social sciences, and humanities in providing individualized nursing care to clients. - Be prepared to write the National Council Licensure Exam (NCLEX) and be eligible for licensure as a registered nurse.
+- Perform core competencies basic to the practice of associate degree nursing as defined by the National League for Nursing. - Utilize the nursing process based upon principles and concepts from the natural sciences, social sciences, and humanities in providing individualized nursing care to clients. - Be prepared to write the National Council Licensure Exam (NCLEX-RN).